storj/ipfs-go-ds-storj/README.md

 `GOLOG_FILE` sets the log file location.
 If not set, the logs are printed to the standard error.

 `GOLOG_LOG_LEVEL` sets the log level.
 The default level is ERROR.
 Use `storjds=<level>` to set the log level of only the Storj datastore plugin.
 See https://github.com/ipfs/go-log#golog_log_level for details.

+`STORJ_NODE_CONNECTION_POOL_CAPACITY` sets the total number of connections to keep open in the Storj node connection pool.
+Default: 500.

+`STORJ_NODE_CONNECTION_POOL_KEY_CAPACITY` sets the maximum number of connections to keep open per Storj node in the connection pool.
+Zero means no limit.
+Default: 5.

+`STORJ_NODE_CONNECTION_POOL_IDLE_EXPIRATION` sets how long a connection in the Storj node connection pool is allowed to be kept idle.
+Zero means no expiraton.
+Default: 2m.

+`STORJ_SATELLITE_CONNECTION_POOL_CAPACITY` sets the total number of connections to keep open in the Storj satellite connection pool.
+Default: 10.

+`STORJ_SATELLITE_CONNECTION_POOL_KEY_CAPACITY` sets the maximum number of connections to keep open per Storj satellite in the connection pool.
+Zero means no limit.
+Default: 0.

+`STORJ_SATELLITE_CONNECTION_POOL_IDLE_EXPIRATION` sets how long a connection in the Storj satellite connection pool is allowed to be kept idle.
+Zero means no expiraton.
+Default: 2m.

 ## License